 Unfortunately, Shinzon doesn’t just fail at being a twisted, yet chillingly recognizable version of Picard (in fact, I didn’t even know he was supposed to be that until looking it up on Wikipedia just now), but is virtually indistinguishable from any other stale Trek villain.
 He has no charm, no personality, no memorable dialogue, and no real motivation other than “I was poorly treated and enslaved as a child so I’m really evil now, muah ha ha ha.”
 Yawn.

 Yes, I know that if any of you are going to watch this, it isn’t really going to be for a deep and nuanced storyline.
 It’s to spend some nice time with the Next Enterprise’s crew, cheer them on as they evade danger, and switch your brain off as things start blowing up.
 On that level, Star Trek Nemesis admittedly does succeed as enjoyable-enough comfort food, an extended Enterprise episode that won’t outstay its welcome for any fans of the show.

 On any other level, however, it’s really just a shallow, formulaic sci-fi thriller that does almost nothing to justify its own existence, so at the end of the day, I can’t call it anything more than “mildly watchable.”* Or at least, I couldn’t if there wasn’t a certain death that, in addition to genuinely surprising me, serves as a nice little coda for the Enterprise universe.
 It also would have been far more impactful if the film was better-written, but let’s not get greedy now.

-*To be perfectly honest, that’s a description that’s also applicable for most of the other Next Enterprise films I’ve seen over the years… though First Contact is actually pretty good from what I recall.
-I’ll have to watch it again to be sure about that, though.
+*To be perfectly honest, that’s a description that’s also applicable for most of the other Next Enterprise films I’ve seen over the years… though from what I recall, First Contact is actually pretty good.
+I’ll have to watch it again to be sure about that, but still.